nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `delete i/S1234567A`<br>
-       Expected: Patient record with the specified NRIC will be removed.
+       Expected: Patient record with the specified NRIC will be removed if the person exists in the list.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.